majiga/Text2Event/README.md

 Event detection from domain-specific text data

 ### File source/extract_event_example.ipynb is a simple example file to extract events using trigger words
-1. detect events using trigger words
+1. Detect events using trigger words
-2. extract event details
+2. Extract event details

 ### File source/graph_construction_from_text.ipynb does inormation extraction and graph construction
 1. Extract entities using a domain dictionary VOCABULARY_TYPED.json (https://github.com/majiga/OzROCK labelled dataset can be used for supervised named entity recognition)